hitokiri-mata/katacoda-courses/kubernetes-extensibility/crds/step7-explain.md

-TODO: Waiting for Katacoda instance of K8s v1.15+ put in index.json
-      {
-        "title": "Explain Command",
-        "text": "step7-explain.md",
-        "code": "clear.sh"
-      }

-With the current CRD the `Explain` command will not work.
+With the current CRD, the `Explain` command will not work.

 `kubectl explain thermometer`{{execute}}